 Pressure from religious groups has increased in the last decade.
 These groups have been advocating against state secularism, thereby threatening the rights of religious and sexual minorities, women and non-religious individuals.

-Conversion therapy remains legal, and an estimated 1 in 5 LGBTQ+ individuals undergo such treatment.
-The figure rises to 1 in 3 if the individual is trans.
+Conversion therapy remains legal; as of 2020, it was estimated that one in five LGBTI+ individuals undergo such treatment.
+The figure rises to one in three if the individual is transgender.

 Abortion